Fresh Independence For Steven

 “The content is so valuable that even with the internet – and we also publish online – there will always be a need to have all that information in one place in print form.

 “My fear now, and what I have to focus on, is making sure that the paper is still here if anything happens to me and that it won’t flounder.

 “With that in mind there is an ongoing issue about attracting more funding, and developing and bolstering the organisation for the future, but also remaining hugely grateful and appreciative for the support we already receive.

 “I hesitate to use the word unique, but that’s what we have – a free charity newspaper that is focusing exclusively on vulnerable people and those with disabilities, which could actually be read by up to half a million people.
 That’s something we would really like to preserve.”

-The Steve Morgan Foundation has a long history of supporting the fantastic St Christopher’s School…Read More
+The Steve Morgan Foundation has reached a milestone of awarding its 100thEnable grant for specialised…Read More

 A man from Shrewsbury who has been confined to a wheelchair for over a decade…Read More